Website icon Xpert.Digital

 The planned changes through the GS1 initiative

-The importance of accurate data collection
+The importance of precise data collection

 The advantages of 2D barcodes

-“Advanced Supply Chain Management” as a key component
+“Extended Supply Chain Management” as a key component

 Challenges and requirements for companies

-Improving automation and networking
+Improvement of automation and networking

 Advantages of increased transparency through 2D codes

-Challenges when introducing 2D codes
+Challenges in the introduction of 2D codes

-Ensuring data security when dealing with 2D codes
+Ensuring data security when handling 2D codes

 Perspective: Automation and intelligent networking